 NFL Player Props

 NFL Player props are available throughout the season but really kick into high gear come playoff time.
 The good news for recreational players is you won’t need to purchase data to arrive at accurate prices, as player game logs are available at countless sites online.
 Teams change so much from year to year, and to use data from too far in the past is suboptimal.

 If you come up with a narrative on how the game will play out, and create projections, the Unabated Props Simulator is an amazing tool to help you find the best price.
-Let’s say you expect the Rams to be playing from behind and Stafford to be throwing the ball all over the yard.
-You want Kupp to go over receiving yards.
+Let’s say you expect the Chiefs to be playing from behind and Patrick Mahomes to be throwing the ball all over the yard.
+You want Travis Kelce to go over receiving yards.
 Here are your options:

 Your next step is entering the player’s projection into the simulator.
 You can use your own projection or enter one from the countless DFS projection sites around the web.

 Using projections of 8 receptions and 81 receiving yards – Kelce’s median stats including the playoffs – Over 77.5 would be fairly priced at +109.
-You could conceivably see the Kupp props offered at 10 or more books at different prices.
+You could conceivably see the Kelce props offered at 10 or more books at different prices.
 Using the Unabated simulator is critical in identifying the best number.
-And the importance of getting that best number can never be underestimated.
-It is critical for long term success.

 Super Bowl LVIII Index Props

-NFL Index props are often lottery style selections in which you choose selections such as which player will score the first TD of the game, who will win the MVP of the Super Bowl, or the range of yards Tom Brady will throw for.
+NFL Index props are often lottery-style selections in which you choose selections such as which player will score the first touchdown of the game, who will win the MVP of the Super Bowl, or the range of yards Jalen Hurts will throw for.
 The odds are long and the payouts big, and it’s very easy to be lulled into the lottery mentality of a longshot win.
 The holds tend to be much higher on these markets.
 Additionally, having access to data to properly analyze these multiway markets is not available to recreational gamblers.